CRUISE PROTECTION PROGRAM

 accepted after final trip payment or commencement of the penalty period.

-To obtain the Crystal Cruise Protection Program, simply ask your Travel
+To obtain the Luxury Cruise Protection Program, simply ask your Travel

 Agent to provide you with the Description of Coverage.
 The premium will be

 shown on your deposit receipt.
 Please ask your Travel Agent to confirm that